 When the snow hits, it’s probably too late to fully mitigate the impact bad weather can have on your business.
 Even if you find a snow removal company to help at the last minute – which isn’t too likely – your business will already likely be unable to offer safe access to customers.
 It means you’ll be faced with the decision of shutting down temporarily or putting yourself and your customers at risk by remaining open.

 Don’t fall behind when the snow comes.
-Have a local snow contractor ready to clear your pavements, driveways, and parking lots, so you can stay open this winter.
+Have a local snow contractor ready to clear your sidewalks, driveways, and parking lots, so you can stay open this winter.

 Ask These 6 Questions Before Hiring a Snow Removal Service

 What's Their Plan for Managing Your Commercial Property?